 Commonly, clients are dealing with bench warrants issued for failure to appear.
 If this is the case, you can resolve the issue by going directly to the court, or with the legal counsel of a defense attorney.

 Although retaining a lawyer is more expensive, the legal complexities of warrants often make the cost of legal help extremely worthwhile.

 At JacksonWhite, we can help you by working to quash your warrants and provide legal counsel on the original offense or offenses that led to the warrant.
 By offering a comprehensive legal solution, we can help our clients do everything possible to start fresh.

-Do You Need Help with a Warrant?
+Do You Need Help with a Warrant in Arizona?

 If you have a warrant out for your arrest, contact the defense team at JacksonWhite.
 Our experienced attorneys have helped hundreds of clients successfully deal with warrants and other charges, and we’re here to help you next.